 VOTED A JOLT WORTHY EVENT!

-The West is a physical region whose landscape is as diverse as its people, but it is also a romanticized notion that has come to symbolize the American experience around the world.
-Join Farmington Museum to explores the region, from the frontier to the future, to show why the West has played such a pivotal role in world history and how it continues to permeate all aspects of American life, at home and abroad.
+Join Farmington Museum as we explore all aspects of the West and investigate why the West has played such a pivotal role in world history and how it continues to permeate all aspects of American life, at home and abroad.

 We hope you enjoy the many things there are to see and do in the Farmington area!
 Start exploring today with these helpful links: